 Therapies using medication

-The types of systemic therapies used for pituitary gland tumor include:
+The types of medications used for pituitary gland tumor include:

 Hormone replacement therapy